Skip to main content

 Understanding LinkedIn limits

-When using Account API, it's necessary to understand the limitations of your LinkedIn account to avoid potential account restrictions or blocks.
+When using Linked API, it's necessary to understand the limitations of your LinkedIn account to avoid potential account restrictions or blocks.
 While LinkedIn doesn't publish official limits, this guide combines community knowledge and our hands-on expertise.

 Account limits primarily depend on two factors: subscription type (Premium, Sales Navigator, Recruiter etc.) and reputation level.